 3/4 teaspoon kosher salt (1/2 teaspoon kosher salt if using Buttery Sticks)

 1/4 cup coconut milk

 Make the crust:

 Line a 9 x 13-inch baking pan with heavy-duty aluminum foil leaving an overhang on all sides.
 This makes it a breeze to lift out the entire tart once thoroughly cooled.
 Lightly butter the foil.
 Whisk together the flour, powdered sugar, coconut, and salt in a large bowl.
 Add the butter and using a pastry cutter, cut the butter into the flour until the mixture resembles coarse crumbs.
-Transfer the dough to the baking dish and press into an even layer.
+Transfer the dough to the baking dish and press into an even layer and up the sides of the pan about 1/3 – 1/2 inch.
 Refrigerate at least 15 minutes and up to 30 minutes.
 Don’t skip this step as it will help to keep the crust from shrinking and pulling away from the sides of the pan which will cause the lilikoi mixture to seep under the crust.
 While dough is chilling in the refrigerator, pre-heat the oven to 350° then bake for about 20 – 22 minutes, or until lightly browned.